LiDAR stands for Light Detection and Ranging, and is a technique that we encounter in everyday life. But what exactly is it, and how do we use it?

 LiDAR is a technology that emits light in the form of a pulsed laser to measure variables from a distance.
 This technology can be used to create a high-resolution map of the Earth, and is often used in geography, seismology, and other fields.

 LiDAR has many advantages over other similar technologies.
-First, it doesn’t suffer from atmospheric conditions, such as fog or smoke.
-Second, LiDAR can provide highly accurate readings, with more precision than, say, radar or sonar.
+First, it is not affected by atmospheric conditions like fog or smoke.
+Second, LiDAR can provide very precise measurements, with greater accuracy than technologies like radar or sonar.

-Applications of LiDAR LiDAR technology is used in a wide range of applications, from agriculture to archaeology, from forest management to autonomous vehicles.
+LiDAR technology is used in a wide range of applications, from agriculture to archaeology, from forest management to autonomous vehicles.
+In all these applications, LiDAR enables detailed measurements that can be analyzed in real time or afterward.

 Through airspace LiDAR scanners, it is possible for archaeologists to find entire lost cities in the jungle.